DinithKumudika/Ayumed-Clinic-Management-System/README.md

   <li>MySQL Database</li>
 </ul>

+1. Download the files, either directly or by cloning the repo.
+2. Run composer update to install the project dependencies.
-Install [XAMPP](https://www.apachefriends.org/it/index.html) for an easy quickstart.
+3. Install [XAMPP](https://www.apachefriends.org/it/index.html) for an easy quickstart.
 Also something like [WAMP](https://sourceforge.net/projects/wampserver/) can be also used instead of XAMPP

 ### Config Files